DoctorKhan/The-Social-Game-Book/src/25_part/160_phoenix_collective_case.md

 - Conflict repair circle — 30 minutes; apology, restitution, closure

-A small group built a functional “Family‑default” hub inside an Engine world.
+A small group built a functional “Kin‑default” hub inside an Machine world.
 This is not a fantasy; it already works.
 The question is scale.

 ## Context